 Introduction to Pistol Safety is completely web-based, so there is nothing to download or install.
 You can complete the course from any computer, phone, or tablet with internet access.
 The class is divided into seven brief sections, each with a short review quiz.
 You can start and stop the sections whenever you like, and we will even remember where you left off.
 After completing the sections, there is a summary test at the end to recap the principles of gun safety.
 You can take the sections, quizzes, test, or even the whole course as many times as needed or desired.

-Maybe you want to apply for your Idaho concealed carry permit so you can carry in other states, or perhaps you just want to brush up on gun safety.
+Maybe you want to apply for your Idaho concealed carry permit, or perhaps you just want to brush up on gun safety.
 Whatever your aims, American Firearms Training is here to help you succeed safely.
 Our free class will put you on track toward feeling safer, protecting your family, and exercising your rights.
 Signing up only takes a minute and you will be able to start the class right away.
 The course can be completed in just 90 minutes, after which you could be applying for your Idaho carry permit, or just practicing better gun safety.
 Good luck and shoot safe!

 NOTE: This course fully satisfies the training requirement for the unenhanced Idaho License to Carry Concealed Weapons (18-3302).
-If you are 21 or older, this class plus an approved application will allow you to carry a concealed weapon in the many states which recognize the Idaho license.
+This class and an approved application will allow you to carry concealed in Idaho and the many states which recognize the Idaho license.
 A few states require the Idaho Enhanced License to Carry Concealed Weapons (18-3302K) in order to carry in those states.
-You will also need the enhanced license if you are under 21 years old.
 The enhanced license requires additional training that AFT cannot provide at this time.

 From I.S. § 18-3302: